SRCH2/srch2-ngn/documentation/docs/tutorial.md

 Before you begin the tutorial, clone the project application from our [`hello-srch2-android-sdk` Github repository](https://github.com/SRCH2/hello-srch2-android-sdk).

+###Quick Start

+1. Clone the tutorial application project from our [`hello-srch2-android-sdk` Github repository](https://github.com/SRCH2/hello-srch2-android-sdk).
+2. Open Android Studio and from the File menu (or the Quick Start menu) select 'Open Project' choosing the root folder of the cloned project:
+3. Select

 ###Installing the SDK

 The Gradle build system makes it easy to install the SRCH2 Android SDK in an Android Studio project.

 1. Open up Android Studio.
-2. Create a new Android project called `HelloSRCH2SearchDemo`, declared with the package name `com.srch2.android.demo.hellosrch2` and 14 set as the minimum API version in this example.
+2. Create a new Android project. called `Hello SRCH2 Android SDK`, declared with the package name `com.srch2.android.demo.hellosrch2` and 14 set as the minimum API version in this example.
 3. Choose to create the project with a blank activity, named `MyActivity` in this example.
 4. You should now have a new project open in Android Studio.
 To incorporate the SRCH2 Android SDK, you will need to configure the Gradle build system to retrieve the `SRCH2-Android-SDK.aar` file from the SRCH2 server Maven repository.
 To do this, navigate to the top-level <code>build.gradle</code> file in your project view:
 5. In the `repositories` node in the `buildscript` node, add the entry `maven { url 'http://srch2.com/repo/maven' }`.
 6. In the `repositories` node in the `allprojects` node, add the entry `maven { url 'http://srch2.com/repo/maven' }`.
 7. The `build.gradle` file should now look like:
 8. Now that the Gradle build script includes the SRCH2 server Maven repository, the SRCH2 Android SDK must be added as a dependency to the 'app' module.
-To do this navigate to the `build.gradle` file in your `app` module:
+To do this, navigate to the `build.gradle` file in your `app` module:
-9. In the `depedencies` node, add the entry `compile group: 'com.srch2', name: 'srch2-android-sdk', version: '1.0.0-SNAPSHOT',  ext:'aar'` so that the `build.gradle` file looks like:
+9. In the `dependencies` node, add the entry `compile group: 'com.srch2', name: 'srch2-android-sdk', version: '1.0.0-SNAPSHOT',  ext:'aar'` so that the `build.gradle` file looks like:
 10. That's all there is to it.
 To verify the SRCH2 Android SDK has been incorporated into your project, open up `MyActivity` and try accessing the `SRCH2Engine` method `isUserAnAnteaterInATree()`: if <b> true, you've successfully installed the SRCH2 Android SDK.

 ###Including Default Project Files